Gystre/Kyle-Board/README.md

 ## Lower Priority Todo (i.e. fix in next project lol)

 -   find a way to cache images to local storage, resetStore() refetches ALL images which kills my limits on backblaze (not sure where this happens in the stack, nextjs frontend maybe?)
+-   paginate search results
+-   rate limit searchs
+-   press tab in url to auto search (like in twitter.com and jisho.org)
+-   test overflow for profile picture search results
+-   lightbox for profile pictures
+-   upload custom profile picture

 ## Done